DyneAI/.github/profile/README.md

 # DyneAI

 Welcome to **DyneAI** – Pioneering the future of AI and innovation.
-We are a small but ambitious team working on cutting-edge artificial intelligence projects to solve real-world problems and unlock new possibilities.
+We are a small team working on cutting-edge artificial intelligence projects to solve real-world problems and unlock new possibilities.

 ## 🌟 Our Vision